swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

         runAsUser: 1000
       resources:
         limits:
-          cpu: "4"
+          cpu: "1"
           memory: "2Gi"
         requests:
-          cpu: "4"
+          cpu: "1"
           memory: "2Gi"
+  nodeSelector:
+    gpu: "true"
 ```

+@todo: gpu false?
+Note the `nodeSelector` parameter that will choose a node with
+a `gpu=true` label.

-#### Prepare Kubeconfig secret
+#### Add Kubeconfig secret

-To enable the registration of the self-hosted runner, a Personal Access Token
+To enable the registration of the self-hosted runner, authentication via a
+secret is required.
+Initially, you need to generate a Personal Access Token
-(PAT) must be generated to authenticate it with the GitHub repository.
+(PAT) to authenticate with the GitHub repository.
+This token will subsequently
+be used to create a secret, allowing the use of the `kubectl` command on your
+machine.

 Follow the
 [_Managing Personal Access Token_ - GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)